 To add a Shared Network, simply choose a name of some type to identify the network.
 Please note that this name will appear throughout the interface as an identifier for the network.
 It is best to choose a descriptive name.
 The name can only contain dashes, underscores, and alpha-numeric characters.
 Choose the desired lease length.
 The default 8 hours is a good choice, but there are both higher and lower lengths available.
+If necessary, choose a RADIUS server group and/or a Captive Portal Scope other than DEFAULT.
+This will cause those specific definitions to be used for this shared-network.
 DNS servers and NTP servers may also be set here.
 If these servers are set, they will override the default settings from General Settings for this particular Shared Network.
 Click Commit and the network should appear in the list at the bottom.